metacpan/metacpan-cpan-extracted/distros/A/App-JESP/README.md

 ## install

 Installs or upgrades the JESP meta tables in the database.
-This is idem potent.
+This is idempotent.
 Note that the JESP meta table(s) will be all prefixed by **$this-**prefix()>.

 Returns true on success.
 Will die on error.